-In addition, the Scottish approach to tax will support the Government’s Purpose of achieving sustainable economic growth, and be tailored for Scotland, using Scots laws.
+In addition, the Scottish approach to tax supports the Government’s purpose of achieving sustainable economic growth, and is tailored for Scotland, using Scots laws.

-The Scottish Government has introduced replacement taxes on disposals to landfill and on land and property transactions and took the opportunity to ensure that these replacement taxes were appropriate for Scotland.
+The Scottish Government has introduced replacement taxes on disposals to landfill and on land and property transactions and has taken the opportunity to ensure that these replacement taxes were appropriate for Scotland.

-Ther Scottish Government has also established in statute a Scottish tax administration function, Revenue Scotland, which is responsible for the administration and collection of the devolved taxes, at arm’s length from Ministers.
+Ther Scottish Government has also established in statute a Scottish tax administration body, Revenue Scotland, which is responsible for the administration and collection of the devolved taxes, at arm’s length from Ministers.